Understanding Food Cravings: 6 Key Reasons Explained

 Food Craving Conclusion

-Craving can tell you a lot about yourself, and it’s important to pay attention to what your cravings are trying to communicate.
+Craving can tell you a lot about yourself, and it’s essential to pay attention to what your cravings are trying to communicate.

 If you can understand the underlying messages your cravings are sending, you can take steps to address them.

-In that post we talk about more food cravings, especially if you crave a particular food (like sweet foods).
+In that post, we discussed more food cravings, especially if you crave a particular food (like sweets).

-We also talk about ways to reduce cravings for comfort foods, high calorie foods and other odd eating behaviors.
+We also discuss ways to reduce cravings for comfort foods, high-calorie foods, and other odd eating behaviors.

-For example, if you experience food cravings then did you know research suggests that chewing gum can help?
-Of course eating balanced meals are the best way to stop sugar cravings or eating out on fast food – but still, crazy huh?
-Who knew gum could be helpful!
+For example, if you experience food cravings, then did you know research suggests that chewing gum can help?
+Of course, eating balanced meals is the best way to stop sugar cravings or eating out on fast food – but still, crazy, huh?
+Who knew gum could be helpful?

 What was your biggest takeaway from this post?